Welcome to MANZ

 To me Massage Aotearoa New Zealand needs to be membership driven and responsive; inclusive: open to new ideas and ways of operating; be political and advocate for the profession and influence the industry; be proactive and provide leadership.
 That leadership needs to be membership driven through engagement and involvement so that our national association influences the direction for our profession.
 We on the executive are human and if you leave it to us alone, you get our best but from a limited number of perspectives.
 My wish is for membership to get involved and help to get massage integrated and recognised in our countries healthcare system, acknowledging the contribution massage therapists make to wellbeing in Aotearoa New Zealand.
 So provide MANZ feedback, ideas and propose solutions for old problems to assist the association to be more representative of the larger collective.

 Shelley Moana was elected as Executive Committee Member at the AGM in September 2021.
 In December 2021, Shelley Moana took on the portfolio of AHANZ rep for MANZ.
-In 2023 Shelley Moana was elected as Education Officer at the AGM
+In 2023 Shelley Moana was elected as Education Officer at the AGM.
+In 2025 she stepped down as Education Officer and is continuing for Te Rōpū Kaitiaki as a General Member.

 Te Rōpū Kaitiaki/Executive Committee Member - Barry Vautier